 What if you want to sell your company and you still have debts?
 Should you wait until they are all paid off?
 What is the best way to manage your business’s debt through the sale of your company?
 We will answer these questions as well as the common strategies to manage business debt when selling a business.

-Let’s first look at the impact debt has on listing your business for sale.
+Let’s look at the impact debt has on listing your business for sale.

 How Does Debt Effect Selling My Business?

-Debt can affect the sale of businesses in different ways.
+Debt can affect the sale of a business in different ways.
 If your business is extremely profitable and growing, the debt it has accrued may be insignificant to buyers.
-If your business is mildly profitable but has a large sum of debt it is responsible for, a lot of buyers might avoid your business.
+If your business is mildly profitable but has a large sum of debt that it is responsible for, a lot of buyers might avoid purchasing your business.

 Selling a business with debt can have the following impacts:

-- Your business valuation will take into account your debt, and the value of your business may be lower.
+Your business valuation will take into account your debt, and the value of your business may be lower than you expect.